Nathan-Yennupiak/Movie-Search-Plus/README.md

-# MovieApp
+# Movie Search Plus

-MovieApp is a ReactJS-based application that allows users to search for movies using the TMDB (The Movie Database) API.
-The app also integrates with Appwrite to show trending movies based on the most searched movies.
+Movie Search Plus is a ReactJS-based application that allows users to search for movies using the TMDB (The Movie Database) API.
+The app also integrates with Appwrite to show trending movies based on the most searched films.
 It utilizes debouncing to minimize API calls while users type their search queries.

 ## Features